-- 4.1 You may request to vary your payment system annually for any Year of the Term by specifying in writing to us prior to the 31st of July of that Year an available payment system option for that Year from the options set out in the Opening Price Letter for that Year. - 4.2 Subject to clause 4.3, we may not unilaterally vary the Agreement, other than in the case of change in Commonwealth, State or Territory law, to the extent necessary to comply with the changed law. - 4.3 Any permitted unilateral variation to this Agreement must be in writing and the Agreement as varied must comply with the Dairy Industry Code.
+- 4.1 You may request to vary your payment system by specifying in writing to us prior to the 31st of July 2023 which available payment system option for that Year from the options set out in the Opening Price Letter for that Year. - 4.2 Subject to clause 4.3, we may not unilaterally vary the Agreement, other than in the case of change in Commonwealth, State or Territory law, to the extent necessary to comply with the changed law. - 4.3 Any permitted unilateral variation to this Agreement must be in writing and the Agreement as varied must comply with the Dairy Industry Code.